niveaaa/ShriTeq-Hackathon_DLF-Public-School/README.md

 # Version Control:
 	Git and GitHub for source code version control and collaboration

+# Instructions
-to run the program, the following modules need to be installed
+	To run the program, the following modules need to be installed on your system:

-openai
+	- openai
-streamlit
+	- streamlit
+ 	- pygame
+  	- gTTs
+   	- SpeechRecognition

-to run the program..
+	To run the program..
 	in the folder where you'll download the file, open terminal and run the following command -

 	streamlit run main.py